Home - Italian - Parmesan Risotto with Saffron

 • After you've added about 3 cups of the broth, start to look for signs that the risotto is almost done: The bubbles in the simmering broth will become larger, and the rice will look plump.
 Taste to be sure it's tender, but with a tiny al dente bite in the center of the kernel.
 Keep in mind that you'll might not use up all the broth.
 Season with more salt to taste, if needed.

 • Once you've determined the rice is cooked, remove the pan from the heat (there should still be a little liquid visible in the pan).
-Add the remaining tablespoon butter and Parmesan cheese, stirring it in until the risotto looks creamy.
+Add the remaining tablespoon butter and ½ cup freshly grated Parmesan cheese, stirring it in until the risotto looks creamy.
 Add in a splash or two more broth if it looks at all dry — the warm rice will continue to absorb it as it settles.

 • Sprinkle with parsley and serve right away, with additional Parmesan cheese at the table.